Sharing the Season 2020 list

 847 S. Main St., Salisbury, NC 28144

-Purpose: Provides free pregnancy tests; limited ultrasound services; material assistance for mother, father and baby; pregnancy, prenatal and parenting education; community agency referrals.
+Purpose: Provides free pregnancy testing; limited ultrasound services; material assistance for mother, father and baby; pregnancy, prenatal and parenting education; community agency referrals.

-Office needs: Bottled water; snacks; cleaning supplies; paper towels; toilet paper; trash bags; stamps, etc.
+Office needs: Bottled water; cleaning supplies (especially Lysol spray and Clorox wipes); paper towels; toilet paper and trash bags.

-Financial contributions: The goal through the year-end campaign is to raise $10,000 to ensure the agency meets its annual operating budget.
-Tax-deductible gifts may be mailed to 847 S. Main St., Salisbury, NC 28144.
-Tax-deductible gifts can also be made electronically at www.pregnancysupport.com/partner-with-us/
+Financial contributions: PSC’s year-end campaign ensures the agency meets its annual operating budget.
+Tax-deductible gifts may be mailed to 847 S. Main St., Salisbury, NC 28144 or online at https://secure.egsnetwork.com/

 Prevent Child Abuse Rowan/Terrie Hess House